folio-org/okapi/doc/securing.md

   http://localhost:9130/_/discovery/modules
 ```

-You can see all four modules deployed with
+You can see all four modules deployed with:

 ```script
 curl -w '\n' -D - http://localhost:9130/_/discovery/modules